ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/introduction/main_file.md

 ---
 All files are uploaded to the [GitHub](https://github.com/ChampionAsh5357/1.16.x-Minecraft-Tutorial/tree/1.16.1-32.0.47-web) under **Main Mod File**.

+Thanks to `JTK222` for recommending that the system should be renamed.
+Proxies have been discouraged since 1.7.10.
+You can check out the renames [here](https://github.com/ChampionAsh5357/1.16.x-Minecraft-Tutorial/tree/1.16.1-32.0.70-web) under **Renames**.

 Before we get started with programming something into the game, let's talk about [registries](./registries).